angular/angular/aio/content/tutorial/first-app/first-app-lesson-10.md

 In this lesson, you will enable routing in your application to navigate to the details page.

 ## Step 1 - Create a default details component

 1. From the terminal, enter the following command to create the `DetailsComponent`:

     <code-example format="shell" language="shell">

-    ng generate component details --standalone --inline-template --skip-tests
+    ng generate component details --inline-template --skip-tests

     </code-example>